Left or Right Side? Self-understanding vs Self-deception: An introduction to the “Conscience Chart,” Part I.

 That is to say, our false or deceived judgements about ourselves become like a virus that infects everything it touches.

-And the final result is our being led “into evil.”
+And the final result is our being led “into many evils.”

 A great warning.

-Moving, then, from philosophy into the realm of tragic drama, we can direct our attention to the extraordinary trilogy of Oedipus Rex.
+Moving, then, from philosophy into the realm of tragic drama, we now direct our attention to the extraordinary trilogy of Oedipus Rex, where these questions of self-knowledge vs self-deception become embodied.

-As the story unfolds, we begin to see that what is driving the narrative engine of the play is not the intersecting plotlines of murder, disease, plague and political intrigue.
+As the story unfolds, we begin to see that the narrative engine of the play is not the intersecting plotlines of murder, disease, plague and political intrigue.

 Everything hinges upon one thing: self-knowledge vs self-deception.